 Know God’s perfect will by transforming unhealthy beliefs with the truths of God’s Word.
 Romans 12:2 states, “… but be transformed by the renewing of your mind.
 Then you will be able to test and approve what God’s will is—His good, pleasing and perfect will.”
 When you do the will of God, you are not giving in to your sinful desires.
 Since sin begins in your mind, so you must transform your thinking to know the will of God.
 My book on my website explains how to do this.

-I learned that when we pray for other people; we need to pray for God’s will, not our will.
-God gave us a free will and He will not change our will.
+When we pray for other people, we need to pray for God’s will, not our desires.
+God gave us free will, and He will not change our choices.
 We must be willing to change, and the other person we are praying for must be willing to change.
-So, when we don’t know how to pray for someone or what to pray, the Holy Spirit does, so pray in the Spirit.
+If you don’t know how or what to pray, rely on the Holy Spirit to intercede for them.
 Romans 8:26-28, states, “Likewise the Spirit helps us in our weakness.
 For we do not know what to pray for as we ought, but the Spirit himself intercedes for us with groanings too deep for words.
 27) And he who searches hearts knows what is the mind of the Spirit because the Spirit intercedes for the saints according to the will of God.
 28) And we know that for those who love God all things work together for good, for those who are called according to his purpose.”
 The Holy Spirit is in those who believe in Jesus Christ and received Him as their savior from eternal death and the wrath of God against sin.
 The Holy Spirit helps us in our weakness and will intercede for us according to the will of God.
 And know that whatever happens, when we love God, He will use it for our good to accomplish His purpose.

 Understand what the Apostle John tells us in 1John 2:17, “And the world is passing away along with its desires, but whoever does the will of God abides forever.”
 If you want to live in eternity with God when you die, you will need to do His will.
 I pray for each person who reads this post, that you will seek to please God and to do His will.
 Know that each of us must stand before the judgement seat of God and give an account for what we have done while in the body, whether good or evil.
 (2 Corinthians 5:10).